What You’re Really Avoiding When You Obsess over Food and Body

 And that was the beginning of another chapter.
 A rather destructive and all-consuming one.

-I was bulimic for close to 7 years.
+I would binge and purge for close to 7 years.
 I would uncontrollably binge eat, put my body under so much physical strain, and then purge to relieve the discomfort that I’d uncontrollably and unconsciously manufactured.

 With the wisdom of hindsight, I can now see how perfect that symptom was.